DRegan-dev/Milestone-one/README.md

 Existing Features
 Navigation Bar

-Featured on all four pages, the full responsive navigation bar includes links to Home page, "Meditate." page, "Flow." page and "SignUp." page and is identical in each page to allow for easy navigation.
+Featured on all four pages, the full responsive navigation bar includes links to Home page, "Meditate." page, "Flow." page and "SignUp." page and is identical on each page to allow for easy navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-Nav Bar

 The landing page image